misoproject/storyboard/readme.md

 ## Contributing ##

-Miso.Rig depends on grunt, bower and npm.
+Miso.Scene depends on grunt, bower and npm.
 Be sure to run:

 `npm install`